- WHAT WE DO

 xAPI opens up a world of possibilities and flexibility.
 For starters, xAPI is not bound to typical eLearning modules.
 You can embed it in websites, mobile apps, Serious Games, resource libraries, etc. Unlike SCORM modules, items with xAPI coding do not have to be hosted in a central LMS.
 They can exist anywhere!
 The only requirement is that the data must eventually be transferred to the LRS.

-Which brings us to the next benefit, that xAPI can store data offline.
+This brings us to the next benefit, that xAPI can store data offline.
 A learner can complete a training exercise without an internet connection, such as while they’re flying on a plane.
 After they land and connect their device to the internet, the data will transfer to the LRS.

 xAPI allows you to collect and analyze data on any aspect of the learner’s experience.
 It uses statements that contain an actor, verb, and object.
 Think about it as "He/she did this."
 Do you want to know how many learners clicked the “more info” button?
 Have the programmer write a statement for it.
 How many completed a quest in a Serious Game on the first attempt? xAPI can tell you.
-The data and analytics available are limitless, so long as you tell the programmer upfront what you want to track.
+The data and analytics available are limitless, so long as you tell the programmer up front what you want to track.
 You can then use this data to understand where learners are struggling, who is excelling, what additional training tools you should offer, and which formats of training your learners appreciate.

-At Designing Digitally, Inc. we develop entertaining custom training that keeps learners engaged and involved.
+At Designing Digitally, Inc., we develop entertaining custom training that keeps learners engaged and involved.
 We offer both SCORM and xAPI technologies based on your needs and budget.

 To learn more about these tools and to identify which technology is right for your training solution, contact our team of experts today.